 Though it may seem obvious, it bears mentioning that if you have been injured you must seek medical treatment as soon as possible.
 Doing so not only improves your odds of recovering more quickly, but it improves your chance of success in a future personal injury case.
 When injured plaintiffs wait to seek treatment, they inadvertently provide a perfect opportunity for insurance companies to blame the victim.
 Insurance companies use this lag time to claim that the person was not injured in the accident and only sought treatment later to try and collect money.
 Even worse, the insurance company might argue that although the injuries are real, they were suffered elsewhere and not the result of the accident.

-Approach a lawyer
+Approach a car accident lawyer

-At this point in the accident claims process you may have already been approached by the opposing side, possibly a lawyer or an insurance claims adjuster.
+At this point in the accident claims process you may have already been approached by the opposing side, possibly a car accident attorney or an insurance claims adjuster.
 It is crucial that you not make any statements on the record without first seriously considering the impact those statements could have on a future accident claim.
 It is important to understand that statements made to insurance claims adjusters can be used against you later in a civil suit and might seriously undermine the value of your case.
 That’s why it is essential to run your case past a South Carolina accident lawyer who has been through the process many times before and who knows all the tricks the insurance companies try to use to deny injured people the compensation they deserve.

 Don’t settle for less than you need